 Many grammar rules will come naturally to native English speakers since they’re accustomed to hearing and reading English in everyday life.
 However, students need to make sure they are rock solid in a few basic English grammar rules in order to best prepare for the SAT Writing section.

 1) Subject–Verb Agreement

-Singular nouns need to be paired with a singular verb, and plural nouns require plural verbs.
+Singular nouns need to be paired with singular verbs, and plural nouns require plural verbs.
 Don’t get confused by “singular verbs” and “plural verbs!”
 While we can tell when nouns are plural by determining whether or not they end in ‘s,’ plural verbs do not end in ‘s.’
-For example, we wouldn’t say “The students run.”
+For example, we wouldn’t say “The students runs.”
 We would say “The students run.”

 Although the subject-verb agreement may seem obvious to many English speakers, the SAT Writing section often tests this concept using an unclear subject.
 When reading a long and complicated sentence, it becomes harder to tell what or who the true subject of a sentence is.

-Example: It’s been days since the news outlets covered the Senate’s huge public relations crisis, but the Senator, along with other members of Congress, still has yet to respond.
+Example: It’s been days since the news outlets covered the Senate’s huge public relations crisis, but the Senator, along with other members of Congress, have yet to respond.